 You’re supposed to do your best to take care of any cravings you can control, but be ready for when they unavoidably show up.
 If you feel like you should sit in front of a TV or purchase another lottery ticket, take a moment to remember why you’re trying to change.
 That way, you can exercise denying bad habits while reinforcing the motivation you need to keep on pushing.

+One of the enemies of self discipline is social secrecy.
 Few individuals want to concede that there’s something they’re planning to get rid of in their life.
 If you have a tendency to eat too much junk food, or if you don’t exercise, you probably haven’t told some of your friends that you’re looking at making these changes.

 Even when you do something that is ultimately good for you, it might be awkward to admit that you had any weak points in the first place.